 I love photography and consider myself the family paparazzi.
 Since I’ve had a lot of issues with clients, these days my photography is done for myself.
 To show the world through my eyes.
 And if I can sell prints that someone else enjoys as much as I do, I will.
 You can see the prints that I’m selling here.

 • a freelance writer, when it suits me.

 • a mom of 4 kids; three boys, one girl.
 Of the three boys, one is waiting for us in heaven.
 He’s also the only one that’s never naughty.
 The rest of them drive me crazy on a daily basis :D, that’s usually after they’ve also made my day.

 • a glorified animal feeder.
 From kids, dogs, fish, geese, ringneck parrots and chickens.
 Oh, and the calf that should be fat, but isn’t and needs to go to the slaughterhouse in the near future.
 And then there was the cat(s).

-• a lover of photography, the thing I dreamed about at school and never got around to until 2004.
+• a lover of photography, the one thing I dreamed about as a career at school and never got around to until 2004.

 • a sometimes depressed person with extremely strange thoughts.
 If you don’t mess with my meds I’m fine…